Ostrogoths in flight, like

 This is a mistake.
 The flight left for Cancun on December 30th.
 However, the Federal Minister of Health, Jean-Yves Duclos, declared on December 15: “For those who are planning to travel, I tell you very clearly: this is not the time.”

-On the same day, the government reintroduced its advice against non-essential travel for all Canadians, regardless of their vaccination status, on the Global Affairs Canada website.
+On the same day, the government reinstated its advice against non-essential travel for all Canadians, regardless of their vaccination status, on the Global Affairs Canada website.

 Moreover, Isabelle confirms in this video: “François Legault has not yet held his press conference.
 Uh, transportation is not a regional competence but a federal one and this girl … an airplane pilot should know that!!!!!